 Newt Bailey is the founder of the Communication Dojo workshops.
 His passion is sharing nonviolent communication, through workshops, videos, and other materials, in a way that is very quick to integrate and put to use.

 In his private practice Newt works as a communication trainer and coach, mediator, and facilitator in corporate and other organizational settings.
-Newt also works privately with individuals and couples as a life-coach or leadership-coach, in addition to providing communication, conflict coaching, and mediation services.
+Newt also works privately with individuals and couples as a leadership-coach, communication-coach, conflict-coach, life-coach, or mediator.

 Newt first learned NVC in the NVC Mediation classes of John Kinyon and Ike Lasater in 2005.
 In 2006, he began mediating conflicts and sharing NVC with others.
 Later Newt co-led the Heartland NVC Mediation yearlong program, the first program to realize John and Ike’s dream of having their students lead yearlong programs following their curriculum.
 He continues to be a lead trainer in the NVC Mediation yearlong programs.